ashutosh8701/Elevate-Labs-Day6-Task6/README.md

 ## 📈 Outcome

-Applied SQL aggregation, grouping, filtering, and time-series analysis techniques to uncover sales trends, identify top-performing periods, and generate actionable business insights from transactional sales data.
+Applied SQL aggregation, grouping, filtering, and time-series techniques to quantify a 9.2% year-on-year revenue increase, isolate the value-versus-volume driver behind that growth, and rank markets and products by contribution.